Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Introduction

 Unfortunately, analysis of parallel service systems under FCFS is very hard.
-Foss and Chernova \cite{foss-chernova:98} provide an example of a symmetric system with 3 types of customer and 3 servers, and just 2 service distributions with fixed fast and slow service rates, where stability of the system depends on the entire shape of the service time distributions.
+Foss and Chernova \cite{foss-chernova:98} provide an example of a symmetric system with 3 types of customers and 3 servers, and just 2 service distributions with fixed fast and slow service rates, where stability of the system depends on the entire shape of the service time distributions.
 The difficulty is in calculating the matching rates $r_{c_i,s_j}$, defined as the long term average fraction of customers of type $c_i$ which are processed by servers of types $s_j$.
 Given the matching rates, one can calculate the total service capacity of the system, as

+and then conclude that under FCFS the system is stable if $\lambda<\mu$.
 It is the calculation of the matching rates, how many customers of type $c_i$ are served by servers of type $s_j$ under FCFS-ALIS, which is intractable, and may depend on the entire shape of the service time distributions.
 Matching rates can be calculated for some types of graphs \cite{talreja-whitt:07,nov-weiss-zhang:16}, and they can also be calculated for general bipartite graphs when arrivals are Poisson, service rates depend only on the servers, and services are exponential \cite{adan-weiss:14}, but not otherwise.
 However, matching rates can be calculated for the much simpler and very tractable FCFS infinite bipartite matching model \cite{caldentey-kaplan-weiss:09,adan-weiss:11,adan-busic-mairesse-weiss:15}.